Talcum Powder Lawsuit

 A product liability lawsuit alleges that the plaintiff was harmed by an unreasonably dangerous product that the seller or manufacturer was aware of but failed to adequately warn consumers about the inherent risks associated with the use of their products.
 Product liability lawsuits do not require proof “beyond a reasonable doubt”.
 Instead, these lawsuits are prosecuted in civil court and require convincing a jury of the claims made by successfully demonstrating that the manufacturer’s product caused the plaintiff injuries and that the plaintiff deserves compensation for their losses.

 Who can file a talcum powder lawsuit?

-Women who have used talcum powder as part of their personal hygiene routine regularly and developed ovarian or fallopian tube cancer may be able to file a lawsuit for compensation.
+Women who have used talcum powder as part of their personal hygiene routine regularly and developed ovarian or fallopian tube cancer may be able to file a lawsuit.

 In addition, if the woman is deceased, then her surviving family members may be able to file a lawsuit for compensation.